 EE related discussion shall happen on JVET and JVET-CE reflectors.

-EE tests should be implemented on top the EE software base and EE software base is used as an anchor in the tests.
+EE tests should be implemented on top the EE software base as agreed at JVET-V meeting and EE software base is used as an anchor in the tests.
 For tool-on tests, VTM-11.0 with improved MCTF from JVET-V0056 should be used as an anchor.
+EE software base will be tagged, the previous EE fork is moved to ahg12 and will be used for the EE software distribution and tests.

 Tests shall be performed according to the CTC described in JVET-U2017 with additional TGM 4:2:0 optional class.
 TGM tests are required for testing SCC tools.

 AI and RA test configurations are required for intra tool testing, while RA and LB test configurations are required for inter tool testing.
 LP configuration is optional.
+In LB and LP configurations, the sequences length is reduced to 5 seconds for all classes.
+Alternatively, to use the reduced length for class B and keep the full length for other classes.

+For LB and LP configurations: Keep full length for the smaller resolution sequences?
+Class B optional?

+Update CTC U2017 with the reduced sequences length for low delay configurations?

 Timeline

-T1 = 2 weeks after JVET meeting: EE software base is released
+T1 = 2 weeks (May 13, 2021) after JVET meeting: EE software base is released